scionproto/scion/doc/ControlPlanePKI.md

 ASes inside that ISD must only announce the new TRC after the authoritative ASes have switched their view of the latest TRC version.
-This can easily achieved by having authoritative ASes switch the latest on the `Validity.NotBefore` time, since SCION requires synchronized clocks.
+This can easily achieved by having authoritative ASes switch the latest on the `validity.not_before` time, since SCION requires synchronized clocks.

 TRC updates are disseminated via SCION's beaconing process.
 If the TRC version number within a received beacon is higher than the locally stored TRC, the beacon server sends a request to the